by Steve Tattersall, last updated 24 June 2022

 BT Sport also has 55 Premier League football matches, 30 Scottish Premier League matches, 24 FA Cup matches, the FA Community Shield, the FA Trophy, plus hundreds of live football fixtures from top leagues in France (Ligue 1) and Germany (Bundesliga).

 Others live sports coverage available on BT Sport include the European Rugby Champions Cup, Premiership Rugby, Ultimate Fighting Championship (UFC), all of the MotoGP races during the season, all Australia's home cricket matches, the FIH Hockey World League and WWE.

-New customers can switch to a BT Fibre Broadband (average 67Mbps speeds) and BT TV package with BT Sport included from just £44.99 a month.
-No activation or P&P fee currently applies (save £29.99).
+New customers can switch to a BT Fibre Broadband (average 67Mbps speeds) and BT TV package with BT Sport included for just £49.99 a month.
+A £59.99 setup fee applies.
 Find out more at BT.com and sign-up online.

 What Is BT Sport Lite?

 BT Sport Lite is a thinned-down version of the BT Sport Pack and is now only available to existing BT Sport Lite customers.